Q6: My Samsung Z3 Corporate SM-Z300H is not detected by Odin. What should I do?

 |---|---|

-| Phone is completely dead or stuck on logo | DDU0BPB2 — download this one.
-It is the latest Samsung Z3 Corporate SM-Z300H firmware available. |
+| Phone is completely dead or stuck on logo | DDU0BPB2, this is the latest Samsung Z3 Corporate SM-Z300H firmware currently available; it is a good starting point. |

-| FRP / Google account lock only | See the FRP bypass guide above — you likely do not need the full firmware for this. |
+| FRP / Google account lock only | Refer to the FRP bypass guide above; a full firmware flash is typically not necessary for this specific issue. |

-| Phone slow after a recent OTA update | Try the next older version — sometimes the latest OTA introduces new bugs and an older build runs better. |
+| Phone slow after a recent OTA update | Consider trying the next older version if the latest OTA update seems to have introduced new bugs, as an older build might perform better.
+Ensure the binary level is equal to or higher than what your device currently has. |

-| IMEI missing after a previous flash | Re-flash DDU0BPB2 first, then follow the IMEI repair guide.
-Do not skip the reflash. |
+| IMEI missing after a previous flash | First, re-flash DDU0BPB2, then proceed with the IMEI repair guide.
+Do not skip the re-flash. |

-| DDU0BPB2 failed with a flash error | Try the next older version instead and double-check your Firehose programmer file (*.mbn), rawprogram0.xml, and patch0.xml selection before assuming the firmware is the problem. |
+| DDU0BPB2 failed with a flash error | Try the next older version and carefully double-check your AP/BL/CP/CSC file assignments in Odin before assuming the firmware itself is the cause of the problem. |

-| Restoring to factory / warranty repair | DDU0BPB2 — clean state, fresh start. |
+| Restoring to factory / warranty repair | DDU0BPB2 will give you a clean slate and a fresh start. |

 Download Samsung Z3 Corporate SM-Z300H Firmware